 As we entered the new year, the initial conclusion of the Stamp Duty holiday loomed and instilled a sense of urgency amongst prospective buyers.
-Causing record-breaking highs across the Rightmove website and boosting estate agent enquiries by over 10%, the Stamp Duty holiday extension was welcomed by the majority of the property market.
+In turn, we saw record-breaking highs across the Rightmove website, estate agent enquiries boosted by over 10% and UK prices rising to over £300,000.

-With rental enquiries surpassing 20% growth, the potential of commuter towns, such as Slough, was highlighted.
-As tenants continue to look to the South-East for more affordable living within commutable distance of the capital, annual rental growth across the region has seen 7.8% growth, with the Slough average rent now reaching over £1100 a month.
+When rental enquiries surpassed 20% growth, the potential of commuter towns such as Slough was highlighted.
+Now, with tenants continuing to choose the South-East for more affordable living within commutable distance of the capital, annual rental growth across the region has seen 7.8% growth, driving Slough’s average rent to over £1,100 a month.

 In contrast to the London market, property prices in Slough are also on an upward trajectory.
-In the past six months alone, the average property price in Slough has undergone a 9.79% increase, equivalent to £33,043.
-With the average property in Slough now worth over £370,000, Slough’s sales and rental markets remain thriving, regardless of the challenges presented by Covid-19 and Brexit.
+In the past 12 months, the average price of Slough property for sale has increased by 1.31%, equivalent to £5,109.
+With the average property in Slough now worth over £390,000, Slough’s sales and rental markets remain thriving, regardless of the challenges presented by Covid-19 and Brexit.

-While it could be argued that the Stamp Duty holiday is contributing to this impressive growth, JLL’s predictions for the coming years suggest that the rise of the South-East is here to stay.
-With an anticipated increase of 17.5% in property prices by 2025, along with an 8% rise in rental prices, Slough’s position as an emerging location and potential performance continues to support our Slough property price forecast.
+While it could be argued that the Stamp Duty holiday is contributing to this impressive growth, Savills predictions for the coming years suggest that the rise of the South-East is here to stay.
+With an anticipated increase of 19% in South East property prices by 2025, along with an 8% rise in rental prices, Slough’s position as an emerging location and potential performance continues to support our Slough property price forecast.

 Slough Supply and Demand